PROVOST SUMMER UNDERGRADUATE RESEARCH PROGRAM AT NJIT

 ALL PROPOSALS MUST BEGIN WITH AN ABSTRACT OF 200 WORDS OR LESS.
 The recommended proposal length is 2-3 single-spaced pages, with an upper limit of 3 pages.
 (The abstract and bibliographic references are not included in the 3-page limit.)

 Abstract (200 words or less): Concisely state the aims of your project.
 What are the specific questions you seek to answer?
-What are your specific goals and objectives for the research?
+What are your specific goals and objectives for the summer?

 Background: Reviewers will not be experts in this discipline.
 Clearly and logically lay out the problem or question that you will attempt to answer.
 Provide sufficient background to help the general reader understand your project.
 You must describe your project in language accessible to the general audience.
 What is known and not known in this area of inquiry?
 What outcome do you hope to achieve?
 Provide citations from the relevant literature.
 Keep in mind that your readers will very likely know little about your subject.